AmyPhung/warmup_project/README.md

 #### Usage
 + `rosrun warmup_project person_follower.launch`

-+ Uses DBSCAN clustering to cluster 2D data from lidar
-+ Computes nearest cluster
-+ Uses proportional control to control position and velocity when approaching person
-+ attempted to use convex hull to compute area of object, but this implementation was brittle due to "lidar shadows"
+My person follower implementation works by clustering the lidar points, then driving towards the center of the nearest cluster.
+First, the lidar data is converted to a pointcloud using the [laser_geometry package](http://wiki.ros.org/laser_geometry), then is clustered using the [DBSCAN implementation in scipy](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html).
+Once a list of clusters are computed, the distance between the robot and the center of each cluster is computed to find the closest object to follow, which it assumes is the person.
+A proportional control loop is used to control linear and angular velocity when approaching the target.

+Originally, I attempted to use the convex hull to compute the area of detected clusters to more rigorously distinguish between people and objects, but the implementation was ultimately more brittle than the current implementation due to "lidar shadows."
+When objects in front of the lidar obscured parts of the scan, large objects far away appeared to be 2 or 3 smaller "leg-sized" objects which threw off this implementation.
+With more time, the current implementation can be improved by specifically detecting two small clusters (which is what humans look like to robot lidars) instead of generally following the nearest large object.

 ## Obstacle Avoidance
 ![obstacle avoidance demo](img/obstacle_avoidance.gif)